laoyigrace/subject/doc/source/opts/glance_registry.rst

-.. _glance-registry.conf:
+.. _subject-registry.conf:

 --------------------
-glance-registry.conf
+subject-registry.conf
 --------------------

 This configuration file controls how the register server operates.
-More information can be found in :ref:`configuring-the-glance-registry`.
+More information can be found in :ref:`configuring-the-subject-registry`.

 .. show-options::
-   :config-file: etc/oslo-config-generator/glance-registry.conf
+   :config-file: etc/oslo-config-generator/subject-registry.conf